Tyumener/car-adverts/README.md

 * data is stored in the DynamoDB table

 ### Possible future features
 * Pagination for the GET /adverts endpoint.
-Would be nice to introcude optional parameters: page size and page nubmer
+Would be nice to introduce optional parameters: page size and page number
 * Descending order sorting for the GET /adverts endpoint
 * Local caching for the GET requests
 * [HATEOS](https://en.wikipedia.org/wiki/HATEOAS)